unixben/blocknewscorp/README.md

 # blocknewscorp
-Block list of News Corporation domains
+Block list of News Corporation properties

+I will happily take a pull request for adds, moves or changes.